-The Calapooia Watershed Council promotes and sustains the health of the Calapooia Watershed.
-Stewardship, restoration, education, community involvement, and strategic partnerships are some of the tools we use in pursuit of this purpose.
+The Calapooia Watershed Council promotes and sustains the health of the Calapooia Watershed through stewardship, restoration, education, community involvement, and strategic partnerships.

 Vision

 We work to integrate land management practices, lifestyle choices and science education that support watershed function in our service area.
 Through this work, our community members increase their understanding of the value of a healthy watershed and take action to support that health.
 Native wildlife populations are sustained through improved and better connected habitats and water quality and quantity is conserved.
 Our landscape of working farms, productive forests, verdant open spaces and oak savannahs, as well as residential and urban areas, includes a plethora of features maintained to protect watershed function such as shaded stream buffers, management of invasive species, runoff filtration features, water conservation practices, appropriate sediment transport, and habitat connectivity.